 In cases where prosecutors share additional evidence after stating ready, the prosecution must now explain why.
 Now, the supplemental COC must detail the basis for the delayed disclosure.

-Additionally, any delay will not change the prosecution’s readiness if the prior COC was filed in good faith after exercising due diligence.
-Anything possessed by law enforcement is considered to be in the custody and control of the prosecutor.
+Additionally, anything possessed by law enforcement is considered to be in the custody and control of the prosecutor.
 For those items not in their custody and control, the prosecutor must make a good faith effort to obtain them.

 Discovery Challenges & Sanctions